parthnatekar/Neural_Causal_Modelling/README.md

   <img src="./images/HELOC.jpg" width="500">
   <caption>Figure 2: Causal Variables and ranges for HELOC</caption>

+Figure 1 and 2 both show how variables causal for a particular prediction are delineated by the algorithm.
   ## Related Literature

   1. Pearl, Judea.
 "An introduction to causal inference."
 The international journal of biostatistics 6, no. 2 (2010).